tomato42/tls13-spec/draft-ietf-tls-tls13.md

 The Handshake Protocol is responsible for negotiating a session, which consists of the following items:

-session identifier
-: An arbitrary byte sequence chosen by the server to identify an active or resumable session state.

 peer certificate
 : X509v3 {{RFC5280}} certificate of the peer.
 This element of the state may be null.